Alfred Fletcher McLEAN

 “We are so often on the move now and letter writing is very hard.
 Five or six days ago we were very comfortably quartered in a very fine billet.
 You cannot imagine how comfortable we were.
 We have a find spring-mattress for two, stove, plates, dishes, cooking utensils, and what is better still, plenty to cook.
 As it was evacuated country, there were plenty of fowls and pigeons, with a stray calf or a sheep or two.
 Then there was plenty of fish in the river, so we used to have fish for breakfast and dinner, varied with pigeons, rabbits, and fowls.
 Tea was much the same – and still men will say there is a war going on.
 You would hardly have believed it had you seen our ‘joint’.
 But we are much different at present, as we have a tent to live in made of a tarpaulin, with the ends filled in made of all sorts of things, old blankets and horse rugs, so you can imagine the outward aspect.
 I have christened it ‘The Rook’s Nest,’ and so it is more ways than one.
 But we are a gay crowd and as happy as birds in May… The French are great fighters and real hard cases.
 You would smile to see their transports.
 A drover’s turn-out is a king to them.
 They have bits of rope and wire tied all over the place.
 But they get there just the same.
 The French have great faith in the Australians.
 Since our arrival here more civilians have returned.”

-Corporal McLean served with the 2nd Divisional Artillery Column in France until 11th August 1918, when he was wounded in action, with a gunshot wound to his neck.
+Corporal McLean served with the 2nd Divisional Artillery Column in France until 11th August 1918, when he was wounded in action in the vicinity of Warfusee-Abancourt, with a gunshot wound to his neck.
 He was sent to the 5th Australian Field Ambulance.
 On 12th August 1918 he was admitted to the 55th Casualty Clearing Station.
 The next day he was admitted to the No. 11 Stationary Hospital at Rouen, France.

 On 19th August 1918 he was evacuated to England on a hospital ship.
 He was admitted to the Bath War Hospital on 20th August 1918.